-• extremecontrol@<domain-name> for on-premises appliances (Extreme Campus Controller or Extreme Management Center).
+• extremecontrol@<domain-name> for on-premises appliances (Extreme Campus Controller or Extreme Management Center or ExtremeCloud IQ - Site Engine).

 The cloud-connector tries to resolve these names in an endless round-robin loop.
 When any of the names are resolved to an IP address, the switch attempts connection to that IP address.